Trey Mancini: Miami Marlins

+Arizona Diamondbacks

+On February 7, 2025, Mancini signed a minor league contract with the Arizona Diamondbacks.
+In 74 appearances for the Triple-A Reno Aces, he batted .308/.373/.522 with 16 home runs, 62 RBI, and two stolen bases.
+Mancini triggered the opt-out clause in his contract and was released by the Diamondbacks on July 1.

 Personal life

 Mancini is of Italian and Irish descent.
 Mancini's great-grandfather, Antonio Mancini, founded Mancini Foods, a cannery that distributes peppers, onions and hot sauce, in 1922 in New Britain, Connecticut.
 Mancini's uncle, Rick Mancini, now runs the Florida-based company.

 Mancini first met Sara Perlman in 2017, when she worked for MASN, covering the Baltimore Orioles and Washington Nationals.
 The couple began dating after Perlman left MASN for NBC Sports, as host of The Daily Line.
 The couple became engaged in November 2021, and married in December 2022.